 6 reasons why your dog is drinking a lot of water

-Dogs can drink water excessively when they’re bored, hot, after eating salty foods or just because they’re simply dehydrated.
-However, there other causes that might explain why your dog is drinking so much water such as medication side-effects or possible illnesses.
+Dogs can drink water excessively when they’re hot, after exercise, after eating salty foods or because they’re simply thirsty.
+However, there other causes that might explain why your dog is drinking so much water - such as medication side-effects or possible illnesses.

 1. Your dog is dehydrated

 Increased thirst, excessive panting and dry gums are just some of the possible warning signs of dehydration in your pet.
-Make sure you always keep water bowls topped up and within easy reach so your pup has constant access to a drink.
-Older pets in particular may need a few bowls spread around the house so that they don’t have to wander too far to quench their thirst.
+Make sure you always keep water bowls topped up and within easy reach, so your pup has constant access to a drink.
+Older pets, in particular, may need a few bowls spread around the house, including next to their bed, so that they don’t have to wander too far to quench their thirst.
+In particular may need a few bowls spread around the house, including next to their bed, so that they don’t have to wander too far to quench their thirst.

-If you suspect your dog is drinking a lot more because of dehydration, this can rapidly lead to heatstroke which is a medical emergency.
+If you suspect your dog is drinking a lot more because of dehydration, this can easily and quickly lead to heatstroke which is a medical emergency.
 Make sure you move your pet somewhere cool and offer them water, but do not try to force them to drink as this can be very stressful for you and your pet.
-If your pet’s symptoms do not start to improve then you should contact a vet for advice.
+If you suspect heatstroke, contact a vet immediately for advice.

 2. Your dog is hot